paul-macfarlane/picksleagues-web/backlog/tasks/task-004 - Leave-League.md

 ## Description

-As a league member, I can leave a league.
-If I am a commissioner in a league with other people, I have to designate at least 1 other commissioner before I leave.
-If I am in a league by myself, the league will be deleted and I am warned of the consequences.

-I can only leave a league when its not in-season.
+As a league member, I can use the UI to leave a league.
+The UI will call the API to handle this action and will manage any required pre-conditions and user feedback.
 ## Acceptance Criteria

-- [ ] A league member can leave a league
+- [ ] UI provides a 'Leave League' button
-- [ ] A commissioner in a league with other members must designate at least one other commissioner before leaving
+- [ ] UI presents a confirmation dialog before leaving
-- [ ] If a member is the only person in a league
+- [ ] UI calls the leave league API endpoint upon confirmation
-- [ ] the league is deleted when they leave
+- [ ] If the user is the sole member
-- [ ] A member is warned of the consequences of the league being deleted
+- [ ] the UI warns that the league will be deleted
-- [ ] A member can only leave a league when it is not in-season
+- [ ] If the user is the sole commissioner
+- [ ] the UI prompts them to designate a new one before allowing them to leave
+- [ ] UI displays an error message if the API call fails
+- [ ] UI prevents a member from leaving during an active season by disabling the option or showing a validation message